ga4gh/vrs-python/README.md

 **3. Open the Project in VS Code**: Navigate to your project folder and open it in VS Code.
 **4. Select the Jupyter Kernel**: In a notebook, click `Select Kernel` at the top right.
 Select the option where the path is `venv/3.10/bin/python3`.
 See [here](https://code.visualstudio.com/docs/datascience/jupyter-kernel-management) for more information on managing Jupyter Kernels in VS Code.
 **5. Run the Notebook**: After selecting the kernel you can now run the notebook.

-# Development

-## Submodules!

-vrs-python embeds vrs as a submodule.
-When checking out vrs-python and switching branches, it is important to make sure that the submodule tracks vrs-python correctly.
-The recommended way to do this is `git config --global submodule.recurse true`. **If you don't set submodule.recurse, developers and reviewers must be extremely careful to not accidentally upgrade or downgrade schemas with respect to vrs-python.**

-Alternatively, see `misc/githooks/`.

-## Installing for development

-Fork the repo at https://github.com/ga4gh/vrs-python/ .

-    $ git clone --recurse-submodules git@github.com:YOUR_GITHUB_ID/vrs-python.git
-    $ cd vrs-python
-    $ make devready

-## Testing

-This package implements typical unit tests for ga4gh.core and ga4gh.vrs.
-This package also implements the compliance tests from vrs (vrs/validation) in the tests/validation/ directory.

-    $ make test

 # Security Note (from the GA4GH Security Team)